Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Experiments and Results

 \subsection{Comparing four algorithms}

-For the experiments we have 4 simplification algorithms with normalized complexity parameter $\alpha_c$, and we also have a separate CNN classifier $C_D$ for each of the 28 normalized time series datasets $D$.
-For each pair of a simplification algorithm A and a classifier $C_D$ (for a dataset $D$) we want to evaluate the interplay between loyalty and complexity, and do this as follows.
+For the main experiments we have the 4 simplification algorithms BU, OS, VW and RDP with normalized complexity parameter $\alpha_c$, and we also have a Rocket classifier $C_D$ for each of the 40 normalized time series datasets $D$.
+The Rocket classifier achieves an average accuracy of 88\% across all datasets in the test sets.
+For each pair of a simplification algorithm A and a classifier $C_D$ (for a dataset $D$) we want to evaluate the interplay between loyalty and complexity, and do this as follows:

 \begin{itemize} \item Pick 100 instances P at random from the dataset $D$, preserving the original fraction of instances from each class \item Loop over 100 values of the complexity parameter $\alpha_c$, from 0 to 1 in steps of 0.01. \item For each instance $ts \in P$ and each value of $\alpha_c$, we run $A$ to get the simplification $sts=A(\alpha_c,ts)$. \item We record two things: \begin{itemize} \item $(||sts||+1)/|ts|$, to compute complexity \item $C_D(ts)==C_D(sts)$, (True or False) to compute loyalty \end{itemize} \item For each value of $\alpha_c$, over all 100 $ts \in P$, we then compute the complexity, loyalty and kappa loyalty as per Definition 1: \begin{itemize} \item the average complexity in the 100 simplifications having this value of $\alpha_c$ \item the percentage of loyal simplifications, also called agreement \item Cohens kappa value for the loyalty agreement (which takes into account unbalanced classes)